oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-analyze-rest/load-analyze-rest.md

 ## Introduction

 There are so many interesting and potentially useful data sets available today via REST: social, financial, science, health, weather and so on.
-Autonomous Database makes it really easy to integrate these sources using SQL queries.
+Oracle Autonomous AI Database makes it really easy to integrate these sources using SQL queries.
 This eliminates the need for intermediate processing and storage and making that data available to any SQL client.

 **News API** is a simple HTTP REST API for searching and retrieving live articles from all over the web.
 It can help you answer questions such as: